-Arguments for this option can be: a class name to include the class with all methods and fields, a package name followed by an asterisk to include all classes includes the class java.beans.Beans, all classes in java.io and all classes in the package java.lang and in all sub-packages of java.lang such as java.lang.ref.
+Arguments for this option can be: a class name to include the class with all methods and fields, a package name followed by an asterisk to include all classes in the package or a package name followed by "..." to include all classes in the package and in all sub-packages of this package.